Rahul15963/Facebook-Feed-Loading-Animation/README.md

 # Demo
 ![alt text](https://j.gifs.com/G5qwVr.gif)

 There is no pod .
-You can directly download the zip and copy the file CustomTableViewLoader.swift in your project.
+You can directly download the zip and copy the file CustomViewLoader.swift in your project.

 # Table View